Tour Code : EN-008

 - Please note that travel health insurance is mandatory.

 - Sample hotels are confirmed on the booking date if they are available.
-Otherwise, booking at similar hotels.
+Otherwise, book at similar hotels.

 - The guide may change the tour program due to bad weather, traffic jams, or similar situations.